 A smaller portion of Section 8 vouchers go to project-based Section 8 housing, which may open its waiting list more frequently.
 You must apply directly with the property manager at a project-based Section 8 housing site.
 The property manager and the housing agency determine eligibility.
 Check the CHA website for open waiting lists.

 Checking HUD's Income Limits

 Check HUD's income limits for Mecklenburg County to determine whether you're eligible for Section 8.
 Charlotte income limits are based on the county's median income for the latest year.
-At the time of publication, the county median income was $67,200 and you could not earn more than 50 percent of this to apply for Section 8.
+As of tax year 2017, the county's median income was $65,750 and you could not earn more than 50 percent of this to apply for Section 8.
 Most vouchers go to extremely-low income families, which earn 30 percent or less of the median income.

 Income limits also are based on family size.
-For example, at the time of publication, a family of four in Charlotte couldn't earn more than $24,250 to qualify as very-low income or $25,100 to qualify as extremely-low income.
+For example, at the time of publication, a family of four in Charlotte couldn't earn more than $37,050 to qualify as very-low income or $25,100 to qualify as extremely-low income.

 Application Information and Documents

 If you are selected from the preliminary waiting list, the CHA collects income, asset and household information as part of the formal application process.
 It verifies your employment, income and family composition by various means, including contacting your employer and third-party government agencies.
 Homeless families, those paying more than 50 percent of their income in rent, the involuntarily displaced, elderly and disabled may receive priority placement in the program.
 You also must supply official documents, such as:

 - Proof of immigration or legal resident status

 - Social Security cards